paskal/blog/content/post/2018-15-hugo-blog-themes.markdown

 [![Nofancy main page](/images/hugo_themes/nofancy_main.png#center)](/images/hugo_themes/nofancy_main.png)

-That's the only theme which chooses to show a single post instead of the main page.
-Everything is... no fancy, in a good term.
+That's the only theme that chooses to show a single post instead of the main page.
+Everything is not fancy, in a good term.

 ### Navigation